ret2jazzy/SnCrawler/README.md

 Sometimes, there would some URL's you wouldn't want the crawler to visit, like logout pages which might destroy your session.
 You can specify them with `-e` option.
 For multiple URLs, you can specify `-e` multiple times

 ```
-python SnCrawler.py -w "http://domainToCrawl.com" -c "cookie1=val1;" -e "http://domainToCrawl/logout" -e "http://domainToCrawl/destroy"   #It will not send request to both of there URLs
+python SnCrawler.py -w "http://domainToCrawl.com" -c "cookie1=val1;" -e "http://domainToCrawl/logout" -e "http://domainToCrawl/destroy"   #It will not send request to both of these URLs
 ```

 ----